MuffinManKen/AutoBar/Readme.txt

 *For skinning install the Masque addon

 Changes:
+v7.1.0.08:
+ - Toys now show cooldowns
+ - Added Favourite Battle Pets to the Pet button
+ - Toy Box button should update immediately when you change your Favourites
+ - Updated Data Libs
+ - Happy Winter Veil!

 v7.1.0.07:
  - Blocked the Falcosaur mounts from appearing on the Mount button until Blizzard fixes them.
  - Added Order Hall Resources Category